-- In the everyday life of the school
+• In the everyday life of the school

-- Through the RE curriculum.

-- At assemblies which are an important time when the whole school reaffirms their commitment to reinforcing caring and positive behaviours and a respect and tolerance for diversity and difference.
+- Through the RE curriculum. - At assemblies which are an important time when the whole school reaffirms their commitment to reinforcing caring, positive behaviours, respect and welcoming diversity and difference without prejudice.

 6. Rewards for Positive Behaviour